DmitrySoshnikov/hdl-js/README.md

   --clock-rate        Rate (number of cycles per second) for the System clock --columns, -c       Whitelist of columns (comma-separated) to show in the
                       table
+  --script, -s        Run testing script, which automatically loads a gate,
+                      tests the logic, and compares the results.
 ```

 > **NOTE:** the implementation of some built-in chips, and the HDL format is heavily inspired by the wonderful [nand2tetris](http://nand2tetris.org/) course by Noam Nisan and Shimon Schocken.